nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/security_guidance.md

 # Security

+- MUST have authenticated the user using NHS Identity or national smartcard authentication and obtained a the user's UUID and associated RBAC role.

 Providers and Consumers are required to maintain a secure connection to the NRL and SSP.

 The technical requirements that support this are detailed below.